chinghuachen/natural-language-classifier-nodejs/README.md

 # Natural Language Classifier Nodejs Starter Application

 Follow the instructions here to create a Classifier service instance to power your app.
-However, before you can get the app to respond to your questions, you will still need to obtain credentials for the service from Bluemix and then train the classifier (see step 8, below, for information on how to do this).

-## Running on Bluemix
+## Create a classifier instance

 1. You need a Bluemix account.
 If you don't have one, [sign up][sign_up].
 Experimental Watson Services are free to use.

-1. Download and install the [Cloud-foundry CLI][cloud_foundry] tool if you haven't already.
+1. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.
+This is required for communicating with the service on Bluemix.

 1. Edit the `manifest.yml` file and change `<application-name>` to something unique.
 The name you use determines the URL of your application.
 For example, `<application-name>.mybluemix.net`.